It is possible to program the simulation parameters by making a text file.

 Tip: Set the BALL0_DELTA_SPEED to zero, but BALL0_TIME to a time enough for the ball to invert its velocity.
 Pay attention to the data that the program will print.
 You will find how much altitude these values could arrive at.

-II) Partially inelastic collision of two balls:
+III) Partially inelastic collision of two balls:

 The programing of "IS_TESTING 1" is also useful to simulate the collision of two balls, and to study the effect of coefficient of restitution in a partially inelastic collision.
 Just set NBALLS 2 and adjust the other parameters.
 Below is an example: